 Leiomyosarcoma is an aggressive cancer and if caught at an early stage, the survival is 65%if caught at a later stage then only 14% of people survive up to five years.
 Sarcoma can occur anywhere in the body, but in Claire’s case it developed in her uterus.
 Around 1,200 people a year are diagnosed with gynaecological cancers in Wales.

-Only after seeing a female GP, Claire was referred for cancer testing where she was later diagnoses with stage four cancer which has spread to her lungs, liver and hip bone.
+Only after seeing a female GP, Claire was referred for cancer testing where she was later diagnosed with stage four cancer which had spread to her lungs, liver and hip bone.
 Sadly, Claire’s cancer is now incurable.

 Claire, and many other women who have raised concerns about their symptoms, have felt dismissed and fobbed off as evident in the recent Senedd inquiry into Gynaecological cancers, entitled ‘Unheard’.